markhenning/markhenning.github.io/content/the-outage.md

 ---
 title: The Outage
-draft: true
+draft: false
 ---
+TLDR - Got clipped by a car, developed full on Agoraphobia and had to re-learn to leave the house and needed to be around for a sick family member.

+### Let's Get Started

-My family dies young, I've know this for years, we always guaranteed to make retirement age but then the guarantee runs out.so when I started out in my career many years ago, I decided that I'd get some breaks in my work life.
-So I made myself a deal:
+My family dies young, I've know this for years, we always guaranteed to make retirement age but then the guarantee runs out.
+So, when I started out in my career many years ago, I decided that I'd get some breaks in my work life, and these are the rules:
 - Every 6 months I look at where I am work and re-assess against my goals
 - Every 7 years, I'd take 6 months off work to enjoy myself and fill in some bucket list things.

 In 2013 I spend months travelling across America, from Boston to LA, it was an amazing experience and taught me a lot, I came back re-focused on my career.
-I know the advice is always to never quit without something lined up, but sometimes you just have to believe in yourself.
-I'm good at IT, some days I'm very good at IT.
+I know the advice is always to never quit without something lined up, but sometimes you just have to believe in yourself -  I'm good at IT, some days I'm very good at IT.
 I got back to it early 2014 and I think I've done some great work since.

 So, 2020 rolled round, COVID happened, and I hadn't finished what I wanted to do at FICO, so I stayed there with an amazing team until Feb 2021 to make sure I left on a good note and wrap up some things.

-### Agoraphobia - Having it and not "Suffering With it"

-In short, for me, this translates to my brain has decided that it needs to be afraid of getting stuck somewhere I can't leave, whilst having a panic attack.
-This causes panic attacks in places that my brain decides there's no easy exit - the middle of bridges, fields etc. It's super dumb.

-I don't want to get into what caused it, in all honesty the overriding principle of all of this is that it doesn't matter, I've talked to therapists about it, it building and what made it worse over time, whilst knowing why the problem is there, doesn't really fix the issue in any way.
-The only thing that really matters is:

-**Fixing this is a "doing" problem**

 ### The Incident Weekend

 First month off started great, I did some home/garden tasks I'd been putting off, got back to running and was moving through some training I'd put off, and then the weekend of March 13/14 happened and things went a bit awry.

+I get panicky when my brain can't make sense of something odd it sees on the horizon

 There's really two main incidents that happened that weekend, one on each day.
 Saturday, I went out for a walk, 10km loop around the local town as the sun set, it was fine, but I didn't realise how quick the sun was setting and ended up having a panic attack halfway round at the bottom of a large hill.
 Normally, you just breathe, calm down and move through it, sadly, someone beat me to it...